CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial3B_Geocoding.md

 ![projection]

-Now add the `uscities.csv layer` using the `Delimited Text Layer` button, and make the following selections:
+Now add the `uscities.csv layer` by using the  `Add Data Source Manager` button, and selecting `Delimited Text`.
+Use options:
 - csv
 - point coordinates
 	- X field: 'lng'